top of page

 Train the gut for a long run

-Training the gut can't be rushed, and can take many weeks if not months.
-This process also must be indiviudalized.
+Training the gut can't be rushed and can take many weeks if not months.
+This process also must be individualized.

 If you continue to struggle with gut tolerance, then you need to rule out other causes of GI issues (there are many).
 This is a great reason to seek out the help of a Sports Dietitian, who can work with you closely to figure out the underlying problem and how to solve it!